 Step 2) Locate Operators’ Contact Information

-You’ll need to find the contact information, such as an email address, of the operators who run the URLs containing your website’s images.
-When visiting the URLs listed in your text document, check the navigation menus and footers for a contact page.
-Most websites have a contact page.
+Find the contact information of the operators who run the URLs containing your website’s images.
+Check the navigation menus and footers for a contact page.
 Contact pages often reveal the name and email address of the person who operates the website.

 If a website doesn’t have a contact page, and you don’t see an email address displayed elsewhere on it, try looking up the site’s WHOIS record.
 If the operator doesn’t have privacy protection on his or her domain, the WHOIS record should reveal the operator’s email address.

 Step 3) Request Credit in the Form of a Backlink